Advisory: Thanksgiving-related story ideas from Marquette University

 From a special Thanksgiving dinner for students on campus, to experts speaking on the leisure and the supply chain, Marquette has a variety of topics for Thanksgiving-related stories.

 - Marquette’s Campus Ministry will host its annual Thanksgiving dinner for students who will remain on campus over Thanksgiving break.
-The dinner will take place from 11:30 a.m. to 1 p.m. at a campus dining hall.
-Media interested in attending should contact Shelby Williamson, senior communication specialist in the Office of Marketing and Communication, at email@example.com or (262) 441-0516.
+The dinner will take place from 11:30 a.m. to 1 p.m. on Thursday, Nov.
+25, at a campus dining hall.
+Media interested in attending should contact Shelby Williamson, senior communication specialist in the Office of Marketing and Communication, at firstname.lastname@example.org or (262) 441-0516.

 - Dr. Marko Bastl, director of the Center for Supply Chain Management in the College of Business Administration, can talk about the state of the supply chain and the impacts on Thanksgiving celebrations and holiday shopping.
 Email him at email@example.com.